Avoidability beyond paths: Introduction

 \subsection{Structure of the paper}

-In \cref{preliminaries} we provide some definitions needed throughout the paper.
+In \cref{preliminaries}, we provide some definitions needed throughout the paper.
 In \cref{sec:pendant-extensions}, we introduce the method of pendant extension, which leads to the proof of \cref{th:tree-deg-conditions}.
 In addition to this result, we list in \cref{sec:killing-list} a large collection of non-inherent subcubic two-rooted trees, which cannot be confined by the method of pendant extensions.
 This leads to the proof of \cref{th:not-inher}.

-In \cref{sec:positive-results} we provide a more general approach that allows us to simplify the proof of \cref{th:endpoints-rooted paths are inherent}, as well as to prove \cref{th:stv}.
+In \cref{sec:positive-results}, we provide a more general approach that allows us to provide an alternative proof of \cref{th:endpoint-rooted paths are inherent}, as well as to prove \cref{th:stv}.
 We also list some other open cases and give a sufficient condition for inherence of disconnected two-rooted graphs.
+In \cref{sec:open-questions}, we discuss some open questions and possible generalizations.